 Some skeptics have suggested that there was, in ancient times, a shared supply of religious myths spread throughout much of the Mediterranean area, the Middle East and beyond.
-They suggest that ancient and modern religions have adopted material from this common source of stories about heroes, saviors and god-men.
+They suggest that ancient and modern religions have adopted material from this common source of stories about heroes, saviors, and god-men.

-On this topic, we are faced with a stalemate.
+A stalemate exists.
 Skeptical commentators claim that there are many parallels between the lives of Horus and Jesus; Christian commentators tend to deny the existence of most or all of them.

 Topics covered in this section:

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.

 Copyright © 2004 to 2015 by Ontario Consultants on